brulejr/ramdisk-devtools/README.md

 * The size of the RAM disk (defaults to **1024M**)*

 > **NOTE**: Once the package is installed, it is important to run its **init.d** script in order to prime the package downloads.
 Currently, there is a bug that blocks this functionality from working at system startup.
+Executing this script can be accomplished using the following:
+> '/etc/init.d/ramdisk start'

 ### Configuration